brianhouse/art_and_code/NEXT.md

 //

 Separate "Context", "Code", and "Concept" documents for each one?
 Concept being the design considerations to take into account when coming up with a concept and matching it to form?

+next edition, go deeper on NN and simulation

 ### idea